 HTML is composed of a series of documents known as templates.
 A template is a set of instructions that tell a web browser how to display a particular type of document.
 There are predefined templates for various types of documents, including articles, blog posts, contact forms, and menus.
 You can also create your own templates using the HTML editor provided with most web browsers.

 You can also include images within your blocks using the src attribute.
-Images can be embedded directly within your template file or referenced from an external file using the url attribute.
+Moreover, you can embed images directly within your template file or referenced from an external file using the url attribute.
 When you include an image within a block element, you must provide both the src and url attributes.

 HTML is a very versatile language, and you can use it to create virtually any type of web page.